MicrosoftDX/DeviceSilhouette/Documentation/test.md

 To set the environment variables run MyTestConfig.PS1 from Package Manager Console before running the test.

-Note: If test fails due to missing connection string, close and reopen Visual Studio, immedietly run MyTestConfig.PS1 and then try again to run the test.
+Note: If test fails due to missing connection string, close and reopen Visual Studio, immediately run MyTestConfig.PS1 and then try again to run the test.

 ### API endpoint